-Continuous three-component ambient noise data obtained between Nov 1st 2005 and Oct 31st 2006 recorded by over 250 stations in the Western United States were used to estimate both Rayleigh and Love wave empirical Green's functions between every station-pair.
-On the transverse-transverse cross-correlation function, the Love wave signal clearly emerges with an average SNR higher than the vertical-vertical Rayleigh wave between 10 to 20 sec period.
+Continuous three-component ambient noise data obtained between Nov 1st 2005 and Oct 31st 2006 recorded by more than 250 stations in the Western United States were used to estimate both Rayleigh and Love wave empirical Green's functions between every station-pair.
+On the transverse-transverse cross-correlation function, the Love wave signal clearly emerges with an average SNR higher than the Rayleigh wave particularly between 10 to 20 sec period.
 This suggests that Love waves cannot be generated exclusively by the scattering of Rayleigh waves.
 Above 20 sec period, the Love wave SNR drops off quickly, likely due to the increase in incoherent local noise levels on the horizontal components.
-Further research is needed to determine whether by combining with barometric data, the local noise level can be ameliorated and longer period Love wave empirical Green's functions can be obtained from ambient noise.
+Further research is needed to determine whether by combining with barometric or data, the local noise level can be ameliorated and longer period Love wave empirical Green's functions can be obtained from

-The phase velocity dispersion relation between each station-pair was measured by frequency-time analysis with the initial phase, $\lambda$ , in equation (3) set to 0.
+Phase velocity dispersion between each station-pair was measured by frequency-time analysis with the "initial phase", λ , in equation (7) set to 0.
 The consistency and average uncertainty of the measurements were determined by a novel three-station method.
-The results shows that the empirical Green's functions can be estimated from the negative time derivative of the symmetric component cross-correlation function without major bias and the average uncertainty of the travel time is around 1 second for periods shorter than 24 sec.
-The Rayleigh and Love wave phase velocity maps at four periods, 8, 12, 16 and 24 sec, were constructed and show reasonable qualitative agreement with known geological features and with previous studies.
+The results show that the empirical Green's functions can be estimated from the negative time derivative of the symmetric component cross-correlation function without major bias and with the average uncertainty of the travel time is around 1 second for periods shorter than 24 sec.
+The Rayleigh and Love wave phase velocity maps at four periods, 8, 12, 16 and 20 sec, were constructed and show reasonable qualitative agreement with known geological features and with previous studies.
+The large velocity variations present in the maps together with systematic errors observed in the three-station analysis suggest that both off-great-circle and finite frequency effects should be considered when a future tomography is performed for azimuthal anisotropy.
 Future inversion of these data to produce a 3-D crustal model of the western United States with radial anisotropy is a natural extension of this study.